Bill Snow: Early life

-Bill was born on 31 January 1938.
+William Snow was born on 31 January 1938.

-Whilst in Bundeena Bill was contracted by the University of Sydney to print testamurs for graduating students and acquired a hand-operated letterpress printing machine to print them.
+While living in Bundeena, he was contracted by the University of Sydney to print testamurs for graduating students and acquired a hand-operated letterpress printing machine to print them.
 This printing method was preferred because the typed letters were embossed into the paper.
-Bill continued to print the testamurs until the technology was superseded by laser printing in the 1990s.
+Snow continued to print the testamurs until the technology was superseded by laser printing in the 1990s.

-Cigarette advertising and smoking
+Activism

-Bill Snow was one of Australia's early environmental and fresh air campaigners.
+Snow was one of Australia's early environmental and fresh air campaigners.
 When a fellow anti-smoking campaigner, Brian McBride, sued a bus driver for assaulting him with tobacco smoke on a non-smoking bus, Bill and Gayle Russell came forward in his support.
 This action led to the formation of the Non-Smokers Rights Movement in 1978, later to become the Non Smokers Movement of Australia.

-Bill travelled in his van with 'BUGA UP Rules OK' painted on the front, while rainbows and dolphin motifs were painted on the sides by his partner and fellow graffitist Danielle Kluth.
+Snow travelled in his van with 'BUGA UP Rules OK' painted on the front, while rainbows and dolphin motifs were painted on the sides by his partner and fellow graffitist Danielle Kluth.
 This mobile display helped to publicise his environmental causes.
 He drove around with spray cans and a bucket with paint bombs floating in it.

-His anti-smoking actions took many forms, for example he collected cigarette butts from sacred sites and elsewhere, put them in large plastic bottles with labels like ‘Collected at Ayers Rock (Uluru) with information about how much damage they did to wildlife, and set up displays at fairs and schools to increase awareness and encourage action against tobacco and environmental pollution.
+His anti-smoking actions took many forms: for example he collected cigarette butts from sacred sites and elsewhere, put them in large plastic bottles with labels like “Collected at Ayers Rock” (Uluru) with information about how much damage they did to wildlife, and set up displays at fairs and schools to increase awareness and encourage action against tobacco and environmental pollution.
 He was an engaging character, though not always tactful and sometimes plain cantankerous.
 He would confront tobacco company salespeople and other representatives and then engage them about the error of their ways.
 His van was used as a 'BUGA UP Embassy' outside Leo Burnett’s (tobacco) Advertising Agency in North Sydney in 1984.

 He was arrested and spent time in jail for his billboard graffiti, as naturally he refused to pay the fine.
 But the fact that this happened made BUGA UP the most radical health promotion group in the world, which served to make all other anti-tobacco actions moderate, and re-frame the debate globally.